-In re: MF Global, Inc. – No. 11-02790-mg (Bank.SDNY) representation of SIPA, Trustee for the liquidation of MF Global Inc., representing the Trustee in the investigation of the events leading to a shortfall of customer property at MF Global Inc., and in preparation of the report on the reasons for the firm’s collapse in the resolution of major general creditor claims and in various insurance matters.
+In re: MF Global, Inc. – No. 11-02790-mg (Bank.SDNY) representation of SIPA, Trustee for the liquidation of MF Global Inc., including representation of the Trustee in the investigation of the events leading to a shortfall of customer property at MF Global Inc., and in preparation of the report on the reasons for the firm’s collapse and in the resolution of major general creditor claims.

 National coordinating counsel for ALSTOM in asbestos litigation, coordinating discovery and motion practice and achieving dismissal without payment of thousands of claims in multiple jurisdictions.

 Representation of Merck & Co, Inc. in VIOXX® litigation in all cases filed in New York, including removal and transfer of cases to the MDL and litigation of claims in NYS court.

 Representation of employer in Welding Rod litigation dismissed by plaintiffs prior to trial.

 Pereira, as Chapter 11 Trustee v.
 Marshall & Sterling, Inc.

 Representation of insurance broker in successful appeal to federal court from over $20 million adverse determination in Bankruptcy Court.

 Representation of insurance company in coverage disputes arising from fiber-optic cable claims, breast implants and TMJ implants.

 Representation of software vendor in breach of contract actions in federal court and arbitration.